Staying safe in Surrey's rivers and lakes

 - Dial 999 and ask for the fire and ambulance services

-- If it's safe to do so, reach a person using a stick, pole or clothing to pull them to the water's edge.
-Always lie down to do this
+- Reach the person using a stick, pole or piece of clothing to pull them to the water's edge.
+Always lie down when you do this.

 What we do